 A nonprofit grant is a fund awarded to an eligible organization that does not need to be repaid.
-Marketing grants are often rewarded based on nonprofit values, the industry it’s in, and other eligibility requirements.
+Marketing grants are often rewarded based on nonprofit values or industry criteria.
+These grants come from various sources:

 - Government grants — These are funded by the government or with taxpayer money.
-Government grants can be given on the federal level, state level, and local level.
+Government grants can be given on the federal level, state level, and local levels.

 - Foundation grants — These are funded by organizations dedicated to providing money to the nonprofit sector and are often started by individuals.

 - Corporate grants — These are funded by corporate companies, like Google or Walmart, that want to use some of their money to support philanthropic causes.

 Nonprofit grants can be further divided by their funding project, such as:

 - Unrestricted funds — Cover day-to-day operating costs and support the general work of an organization.

 - Capital support — Supports specific capital campaigns like construction or renovation projects.